 Converts dipole moment from one unit to another e.g. from debyes to atomic units or vice versa.

 Table shows values of electric dipole moment of various chemical substances given in any unit you prefer such as debyes, coulomb times meter, atomic units of dipole moment etc.

 Table shows dissociation constants of selected chemical substances in temperature 298K (25°C).

 Table shows overpotential values on selected electrodes.

-Table shows electronic affinity (i.e. the amount of energy released when an electron is added to atom) for most of chemical elements.
+Table shows electron affinity (i.e. the amount of energy released when an electron is added to atom) for most of chemical elements.

 Table shows electron configuration of chemical elements in groundstate.

 Tables show (latent) heat of vaporization of various chemical substances under normal conditions (1013,25 hPa, 25 °C).

 Table shows flame colors specific to given chemical elements such as yellow-orange for sodium (Na), red-cherry for lithium (Li) etc.